MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-groundedness.md

 }
 ```
 **Expected Outcome:**
-The API will detect the ungrounded date "1065" and correct it to "1066" based on the grounding source.
+The API detects the ungrounded date "1065" and correct it to "1066" based on the grounding source.
-The response will include the corrected text: "The Battle of Hastings occurred in 1066."
+The response includes the corrected text: "The Battle of Hastings occurred in 1066."
 **Best Practice:**
 For historical content, cross-reference your grounding sources with trusted academic or historical databases to ensure the highest level of accuracy.

-#### Scenario 4: Internal Documentation Summarization
+#### Internal Documentation Summarization
 **Use Case:**
 You are summarizing internal documents where product names, version numbers, or other specific data points must remain consistent.